Kenyan Chicken Pilaf: Easy Chicken Pilau

-So I didn’t post a new recipe last week.
-Well, I went on a brief reflective journey, and as part of my reflection, I thought about food… A lot!!
+So before I talk about this chicken pilau recipe, I know I didn’t post a new recipe last week.
+Well, that’s because I went on a brief reflective journey, and as part of my reflection, I thought about food… A lot!!
 Don’t laugh at me, but as part of my food reflections, I thought about bullion cubes…

 Yes, you read right, bullion cubes.
 Now some of you reading this post might be like “what’s so special about bullion cubes, it’s a normal ingredient”.
 Others might be like “err… no thank you, I eat only natural food”.
 Well, I am weird, because I fall between these two opinions.
 I typically don’t use bullion cubes, and I try to omit them in most of my recipes, I have even caught myself bragging every now and then about how I don’t use bullion cubes in my African cooking (since a lot of Africans cook with bullion cubes) and it comes out tasting great.
 Sometimes however, I use bullion cubes.
 There are some of my recipes that could probably taste great without bullion cubes, but I use them anyway, just cause…